DIY Paddle Leash / Paddle Park

 3. Small bead - salvaged from an old fleece jacket draw cord.

-4. Spring-loaded slider - salvaged from the same jacket.
+4. Spring-loaded cord-lock - salvaged from the same jacket.

-If you are less squirrel-like than I am, and need to (horror) buy the bits,they can be bought in most decent outdoor shops - certainly Needlesports do them.
-The bead might be harder to source.
-No doubt you could improvise something.
-Slider & hook should be less than £3?
+If you are less squirrel-like than I am, and need to buy the bits, they can be found in most decent outdoor shops - certainly Needlesports do them, and PointNorth.co.uk and Ace Supplies are worth trying.

 10 mins and £nil later I had this: